Contact Me!

 Services: Freelance Writing | Blogging | Communications

-**NEW: Stories from Ontario as well as Yahoo!
-Canada features after reporting trips to Jordan, northern Iraq, and South Sudan.**
+a five-part series on the battle to reclaim Mosul from ISIS; and reporting trips to Jordan, northern Iraq, and South Sudan.**

+- Orlando’s Seaworld and other U.S. aquariums are evolving but will Marineland follow suit?

+- The significance of First Nations headdress and why it should never be a Halloween costume

 - Escaping ISIS: the odds of an unmarried Iraqi man coming to Canada aren’t in his favour